 Just keep in mind that cable cars and funiculars may begin to shut down in the later part of the month due to snow or for their annual maintenance (check closure dates here).

-Switzerland weather in October becomes chilly, but not overly wet.
+Weather in Switzerland in October becomes chilly, but not overly wet.
 You’ll need a jacket and won’t want to take a swim, but it’s not time to pull out the waterproof gear just yet.

 For those who enjoy wine, October is the best time of year to go to Switzerland.
 The Basel Wine Fair falls at the end of the month each year, but the whole month is grape-harvesting season.